Donearm/scripts/README.md

 Remove exiv tags from all the images in the current directory.
 People add all sorts of absurd tags to their images...

+#### instahashtag.py

+A script to download the latest 30 posts matching an hashtags' list on Instagram.
+Requires instaloader

 #### lib/basename.lua

 The basename shell command implemented in Lua